The Palisades Tunnel Project will construct the first mile of the new tunnel tubes on the New Jersey side of the Hudson River.

 The Palisades Tunnel Project is the first tunnel boring project of the Hudson Tunnel Project (HTP).

-The project includes boring two parallel tunnels approximately 5,100 feet long with an inside diameter of 25 feet 2 inches and six cross passages, as well as furnishing and installing a concrete tunnel lining with waterproofing membrane.
+The project includes boring two parallel tubes approximately 5,100 feet long with an inside diameter of 25 feet 2 inches and six cross passages, as well as furnishing and installing a concrete tunnel lining with waterproofing membrane.

 It also involves building the new Hudson County Shaft, which will be used to remove the tunnel boring machines (TBMs) when digging is complete.